Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4th number = Range for assistant killers.
 			"Melee Range Reward"			"100,100,100,100"

-			// Allow survivors to perform a number of midair dashes (extra jumps).
+			// Allow survivors to perform a number of midair dashes (extra jumps) as a reward.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
 			// --